 There are some narrow exceptions to the rule of confidentiality between lawyers and their clients.
 These involve instances where a client reveals that they intend to commit a crime or fraud in the future in which it’s likely that they could cause serious injury to another person or property.
 In those circumstances, the lawyer may disclose the client's communication to the authorities.

 Getting a lawyer

-If you are arrested, you have the right to use the telephone at the police station to call your family, a friend, or a lawyer.
-You also have the right to talk to an attorney before answering any questions.
-If you receive a summons to appear in court for arraignment on criminal charges, you will have time to contact a lawyer and consult with him or her before your court date.
-If you do hire a lawyer, he or she should go to court with you to participate in your arraignment.
+If you’re arrested, you have the right to use the phone at the police station to call your family, a friend, or a lawyer.
+You also have the right to talk to a lawyer before answering any questions.
+If you receive a summons to appear in court for arraignment on criminal charges, you will have time to contact a lawyer and consult with them before your court date.
+If you do hire a lawyer, they should go to court with you to participate in your arraignment.

-In most circumstances you may have a lawyer appointed to you if the court decides you cannot afford a lawyer.
+In most circumstances, you may have a lawyer appointed to you if the court decides you can’t afford a lawyer.

-Your lawyer should keep you informed about any major developments in your case, including those which may require you to make a decision or give your approval.
-Every criminal case also involves a number of less significant number of events and occurrences that your lawyer will handle without first consulting you, but he should keep you informed about your overall progress of your case.
-It is especially important that your lawyer keep you advised of your court dates so that you appear as required for all scheduled events.
-If you have any questions about your case you should feel free to call your lawyer to discuss them.
+Your lawyer should keep you informed about any major developments in your case, including those that may require you to make a decision or give your approval.
+Every criminal case also involves a number of less significant events that your lawyer will handle without consulting you first, but they should keep you informed about the overall progress of your case.
+It’s especially important that your lawyer keeps you informed about your court dates so that you appear when required for all scheduled events.
+If you have any questions about your case, you should feel free to call your lawyer to discuss them.